Skip to main content

 Gallbladder dysfunction or removal (cholecystectomy) can disrupt bile flow, which affects fat digestion and bacterial control.
 Patients post-gallbladder removal sometimes develop bile acid diarrhea or new bloating.
 We use targeted bile salts, dietary timing, and sometimes prescription bile acid binders.

-Mild bloating around menstruation is common because of fluid shifts and prostaglandins.
+Mild bloating around menstruation is common because of fluid changes and prostaglandins.
 Severe or persistent bloating is not normal and may point to endometriosis, hormonal imbalance, or untreated SIBO.
 We track patterns over 2 to 3 cycles to find the driver.

 Related Intelligence